 Herlitzka remained in Argentina for the rest of his life & became one of the country’s great industrial giants.
 Besides electricity, he developed telephone & telegraph lines for most of Argentina.
 Much of Herlitzka’s infrastructure survives today even though companies & holdings have changed hands several times since then.
 He passed away in 1960.

 Herlitzka’s wealth funded the construction of this family vault & no expense was spared… probably why it isn’t openly visible to visitors.
 But if you’re feeling adventurous, there’s a way to get a look.
 Make sure no one is watching—you didn’t hear this from me—and blindly take some photographs through the hole above the door.
 It’s quite a reach, so don’t drop your camera inside!!!
 Or just look at thespectacular interior here:

 The glass is supposedly from Murano & the tiles are gold leaf.
 No way to confirm that these days.
 But when the sun enters either in early morning or late afternoon, the interior is bathed in golden light.
 Definitely one of the most heavenly in the entire cemetery.

-For more on the history of electricity in Buenos Aires from the perspective of the CATE’s largest competitor—the CIAE—I have researched & written a series of 11 posts on my other blog, Line of Sight.
+For more on the history of electricity in Buenos Aires from the perspective of the CATE’s largest competitor—the CIAE—I have researched & written a series of 11 posts on my other blog, Endless Mile.